burningion/grapey-apey/README.md

 This is a stub of an API for new user signups.
 It uses Grape and ActiveRecord, and Swagger to show the API docs.

+Right now the API only allows for the creation and saving of new users.
+In addition, it leaks all of the created user's authentication tokens on the list view.
+Before you use any of this code you should fix that.

+The code does not yet create secure sessions, and it does not generate tokens with creation and expiration times.
+Those should be added before doing anything with this, other than learning.

 # Getting it up and running locally

 If you're using a Mac, please install RVM.
 This project uses Ruby 2.2.0.
 One you've installed rvm do the following in the cloned repo directory: